Fishing Season: Boardman River is now fully open.

 Streamside Michigan's Tip of the Week

-THE BOARDMAN RIVER IS NOW CLOSED TO FISHING UPSTREAM OF BEITNER/KEYSTONE ROADS. https://www.mdnr-elicense.com 2023 All Species Fishing License is required through March, 2025.
-Fishing upstream of Beitner/Keystone Roads is now closed.
-A mix of sun and rain this week with temps rising in to the 50's and 60's.
-Levels though are dropping to near normal levels and water is clearing.
-Water temps have also risen with sunshine and above freezing temps over the past weekend.
+THE BOARDMAN RIVER IS NOW FULLY OPEN. https://www.mdnr-elicense.com 2025 All Species fishing license is required now.
+A mix of sun, clouds, and rain this week with temps rising in to the 60's and even 70's.
+Levels though are dropping to near normal levels and water is clear.
+Water temps have also risen with sunshine and warm temps.
 Look for silt beds and fish below them as warming sunshine will push warm water off these beds and small baitfish and large predators looking for them will look to ambush them.
-Don't forget that September 30 was the last day of fishing upstream of Beitner/Keystone Roads.
-Fishing will remain open downstream of Beitner/Keystone Roads.
+Water temps will rise into the low to mid 50's kicking some Hendricksons to emerge.
+Hendrickson activity has been reported in the warmer gravel sections around Brown Bridge Rd. and below.
+Upper river is still cold and tribs are keeping it cold.

 Directions open in app